 Skeletal remains as vultures feed.

 The species contributing to the ritual is the griffon vulture, a species of Old World vulture.
-In places where there are several jhator offerings each day, the birds sometimes have to be coaxed to eat, which may be accomplished with a ritual dance.
+In a place with several jhator offerings daily, the birds sometimes have to be coaxed to eat, which may be accomplished with a ritual dance.
 It is considered a bad omen if the vultures will not eat, or if even a small portion of the body is left after the birds fly away.
 In these cases, it is usually believed that the individual being buried committed so many sins that their body is considered too dirty to eat or that the individual’s family failed to observe proper rituals.

-In places where fewer bodies are offered, the vultures are more eager, and sometimes have to be fended off with sticks during the initial preparations.
-Oftentimes there is a limit to how many corpses can be consumed at a certain burial site, prompting lamas to find different areas.
-It is believed that if too many corpses are disposed in a certain burial site, ghosts may appear.
+In places where fewer bodies are offered, the vultures are more eager and sometimes have to be fended off with sticks during the initial preparations.
+Often there is a limit to how many corpses can be consumed at a certain burial site, prompting lamas to find different areas.
+It is believed that if too many corpses are disposed of in a certain burial site, ghosts may appear.

 However, according to the researchers, even in Zoroastrian texts, there are indications that a significant number of people opposed the change in funeral practices, which resulted in penalties.
 Given that the time passed between the burial and the exhumation, only physical punishments were imposed on the perpetrators, which were practically subject to fines.